jeffmacinnes/stats_intro/basicStats.md

 -   **H<sub>o</sub>**: There is no difference in average height between Durham and Chapel Hill
 -   **H<sub>A</sub>**: There is a difference in average height between Durham and Chapel Hill

-In that case, if we ran a t-test (covered below) and got a p-value of 0.04, this would mean: assuming there was **no difference** in the average height, there would be a 4% chance we would have observed a difference of 7cm.
+In that case, if we ran a t-test (covered below) and got a p-value of 0.04, this would mean: assuming there was **no difference** in the average height, there would only be a 4% chance we would have observed a difference of 7cm by random sampling.
 Since this is below our p-threshold of 5%, we would be justified in **rejecting the null hypothesis**.
 And again, this does not mean that a true difference exists.
 Just that you failed to find compelling evidence that a difference **didn't** exist. *Not Guilty* does not mean *Innocent*.

 Basic Analyses
 ==============